ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 The server runs as the unprivileged user `ecflow`.
 The container starts as root, gives `ecflow` the UID and GID of the owner of `/workspace` (typically a directory bind-mounted from the host), and then drops privileges to `ecflow`, so that the server can write to the workspace whatever UID owns it on the host.
 A root-owned workspace, such as a host directory that Docker had to create, is handed over to `ecflow` when empty.
+The directories of `ECF_CHECK`, `ECF_CHECKOLD` and `ECF_LOG`, when given as absolute paths, follow the same rule, unless `ecflow` can already write to them.
+Without a mounted workspace, `ecflow` keeps
-Without a mounted workspace, `ecflow` keeps UID and GID 1000, which can be changed with `--build-arg ECFLOW_UID=... --build-arg ECFLOW_GID=...`.
+UID and GID 1000, which can be changed with `--build-arg ECFLOW_UID=... --build-arg ECFLOW_GID=...`.

 As ecFlow identifies users by their `/etc/passwd` entry, the container must not be started with an arbitrary